Gwyneth Paltrow Credits Ex Chris Martin With Helping Her Discover This Hidden Talent - E! Online

 "Well, my ex-husband actually pointed out that if I'm kind of in a quiet room and start singing a song, I'm usually singing it in the actual key that the song is in, which I did not know," Paltrow replied.
 "And it turned it out to be kind of true."

-He wasn't the only person to get a shout-out.
+Martin wasn't the only person to get a shout-out.
 Paltrow also credited her husband Brad Falchuk with helping her identify another particular trait.

 "And my husband now, he pointed out to me that I am loving in a very particular way," she continued.
 "So, the people that are in my life feel loved in a way that is very specific and that he thinks is a positive way."